mhdemo/work_sample_1/README.md

     ##            <int>                   <int>   <int>    <int>  <int>
     ## 1              0                       0   23536    99269      0

 There appears to be a lot of missing data for the `address` and `location` variables.
-The dataset is still viable for analysis as the other variables don't caontain NAs.
+The data set is still viable for analysis as the other variables don't contain NAs.
 I can also see from the `str` function that the `address` variable contains street addresses.
-The first couple of `location` oberservations are NA so I will need to use a differemt summary operation to see what this variable holds.
+The first couple of `location` observations are NA so I will need to use a different summary operation to see what this variable holds.

 ``` r
 citation_data %>%